ucasligang/ucasligang.github.io/_pages/about.md

 ---

 I am currently a Ph.D. candidate at the Institute of Software, Chinese Academy of Sciences (CAS), working on Self-supervised Learning and Diffusion Models.
 In June 2025, I will obtain my Ph.D. degree from Institute of Software, Chinese Academy of Sciences.
-If you have any good job opportunities, please feel free to contact me at ligang[at]gmail[dot]com.
+If you have any good job opportunities, please feel free to contact me at ucasligang[at]gmail[dot]com.

 My current research interests center on AIGC (Artificial Intelligence Generated Content).
 Specific research interests include, but are not limited to: